How to choose the right SIPP

 Many people want to hold a proportion of their money in deposit based investments.
 It is surprising the number of SIPPs who only offer one bank account, usually paying an unattractive rate of interest, and will not allow other accounts in the SIPP.
 We believe if you are going to hold deposit accounts in a SIPP you need access to as wide a range of accounts as possible, you would expect this for money held personally, so why not in a SIPP?
-This is why we produce a list of deposit accounts, recently featured in the Financial Times, available within a SIPP.
+This is why we produce a list of deposit accounts available within a SIPP.
 Click here to see the list of deposit accounts available to SIPPs.

 In addition to funds, direct shares are often held in a SIPP.
 If this appeals to you, think about whether you will buy these shares yourself or use a discretionary investment manager to advise you.
 If you are buying shares yourself, how do you want to trade?
 How often will you trade?
 Answering these questions will help you choose your SIPP provider.

 Buying commercial property has long been popular in SIPPs, indeed this was where they first gained prominence.
 If you want to hold property in your pension, naturally you need to be with a provider who allows this in their plan, but more importantly they need to be experienced and competent at handling such transactions.

 Finally, there are a number of investments that HMRC allow self invested plans to invest in that only a small number of providers will accept.
 Examples of this are unquoted shares, ETFs and Hedge funds there are also a number of others.